Louisville City FC: Colors and badge

 The team maintained the original colors of the Orlando City franchise; purple, gold and white.
 The first proposed team crest featured a golden Fleur-de-lis atop of a purple bourbon barrel.
 However, due to fan outcry this design was abandoned and a design contest was held to select a new crest.
 The winning design consists of a purple Fleur-de-lis recessed into a golden bourbon barrel at the bottom with a partial skyline of the City of Louisville at the top.
-The partial skyline includes Preston Pointe, Aegon Center, PNC Tower, and the Humana Building.
+The partial skyline includes Preston Pointe, 400 West Market, PNC Tower, and the Humana Building.

-On December 16, 2019, Louisville City unveiled a new badge, using the "LouCity" name and "combining elements from the traditional city of Louisville flag with LouCity’s Signature Purple.
+On December 16, 2019, Louisville City unveiled a new badge, using the "LouCity" name and "combining elements from the traditional city of Louisville flag with LouCity's Signature Purple.
 The new crest will incorporate Oak Char Black and Kentucky Limestone Grey into the official colors of the club."
 However, it lasted just three days until another outcry caused "LouCity" to abandon their brand-new badge on December 19, 2019.
 In a statement, club president Brad Estes said, "(O)ur recent brand rollout has failed you.
 We had the best intentions, but we lost sight of our responsibility to engage you in the process.
-We have stopped production on merchandise with the new crest and have opened dialogue with supporter group leadership about how to improve our club’s branding and crest.”
+We have stopped production on merchandise with the new crest and have opened dialogue with supporter group leadership about how to improve our club's branding and crest."

-On November 17, 2020, Louisville City unveiled a new permanent badge.
-The new logo was designed by Matthew Wolff.
+On November 17, 2020, Louisville City unveiled a new, permanent badge designed by Matthew Wolff.
+The new design is a purple shield with white lettering and a trio of white fleur de lis marks.
+The gold from the original crest was removed due to branding concerns.